Drougnov/dashobard-copy/popup/popup/popup-docs/form-popup.md

 # Form Popup Documentation

+## Usage && elements

+Can be used for forms

+It containes a dropdown and a loader.
+The loader is visible on submit

+## special classes

+`AYaOY`: Add this class to any element inside the popup.
+On click of that/those elment the popup will be closed.

+`gsCWf`: Add this class to the popup's outer wrapper/loader, to show them intially on page load.

 ## How to add form popup

 First select a target elment which will toggle the visibility of the popup.
 It can be any elements (button, div, image etc.).
 Add a function `initiate_popup()` on click.
 The function takes an object as argument.
 Set an unique id as the value of the object's target property.
 Here is an example: